dojo/docs/dijit/Calendar.rst

-Navigate between date cells                   Left, Right, Up, and down arrows Navigate to same day in next month            Page-down Navigate to same day in previous month        Page-up Navigate to same day in next year             Control+Page-down Navigate to same day in previous year         Control+Page-up Navigate to first day in month                Home Navigate to last day in month                 End Select the date                               Enter, Space
+Navigate between date cells                   Left, Right, Up, and down arrows Navigate to same day in next month            Page-down Navigate to same day in previous month        Page-up Navigate to same day in next year             Alt+Page-down Navigate to same day in previous year         Alt+Page-up Navigate to first day in month                Home Navigate to last day in month                 End Select the date                               Enter, Space